anzonyquispe/pynpiv/README.md

 # npiv

-This is the Python package **npiv** (Nonparametric Instrumental Variables Estimation and Inference) written by Jeffrey S. Racine (<racinej@mcmaster.ca>) and co-authored and maintained by Timothy Christensen (<timothy.christensen@yale.edu>).
+This is the Python package **npiv** (Nonparametric Instrumental Variables Estimation and Inference) replicating the R package [npiv](https://github.com/JeffreyRacine/npiv) written by Jeffrey S. Racine
+(<racinej@mcmaster.ca>) and co-authored and maintained by Timothy Christensen (<timothy.christensen@yale.edu>).